Imperial College Union: Theatre

 Imperial College Union has a theatre located in the Union Concert Hall (UCH) which is found on the second floor of the Main Union Building, Beit Quad.
 The majority of performances are put on by the student societies of Imperial College, ranging from serious drama through to Gilbert & Sullivan Marathons.
 The space is shared with the Imperial College Dramatic Society and Imperial Cinema and other student societies as a multipurpose space.
 The theatre has a fly tower with a selection of lighting and fly bars, the venue has lectriflex, DMX and sound & comms multicore installed throughout.

 In the Summer of 2014 the Union Concert Hall underwent an extensive redevelopment after a grant was awarded to do so.
-In early 2015, the Dramatic Society installed a considerable amount of brand new cabling which will make the venue even more useful to anyone who wishes to use it.
+In early 2015, the Dramatic Society installed a considerable amount of new cabling which will make the venue even more useful to anyone who wishes to use it.

 Cinema

 Imperial College Union has a student run Cinema located in the Union Concert Hall, in Beit Hall.
 The Cinema is considered a club under the Arts & Entertainments Board, however provides a service to members and non-members.

 The cinema is a professionally equipped cinema with a 33 ft screen, Dolby Digital surround sound system, Kinoton (35mm) and Barco (Digital) projectors and seats up to 200.
 Pre-show advertisements are provided by Pearl & Dean.